pyxu-org/pyxu/README.rst

 Pycsou makes it easy to construct and solve penalised optimisation problems:

-1. It offers a rich collection of linear operators, loss functionals and penalty functionals commonly used in practice.
+1. It offers a rich collection of operators and functionals commonly used in practice.
-2. It implements *arithmetic operations* for linear operators, loss functionals and penalty functionals, hence allowing to *add*, *substract*, *scale*, *compose*, *exponentiate* or *stack* those various objects with one another to quickly design *custom complex optimisation problems*.
+2. It implements *operator arithmetic*: *add/scale/compose/stack* operators together to quickly design *complex optimisation problems*.
-3. It implements a rich collection of **state-of-the-art iterative proximal algorithms**, including **efficient primal-dual splitting methods** which involve only gradient steps, proximal steps and simple linear evaluations.
+3. It implements a rich collection of **state-of-the-art iterative proximal algorithms**, including **efficient primal-dual splitting methods** which involve only gradient, proximal and simple linear evaluations.
 4. It supports *matrix-free linear operators*, making it easy to work with large scale linear operators that *may not fit in memory*.